TryKickoff/trykickoff.github.io/learn/css.md

  - title: Kickoff's Javascript
    body: Minimal and flexible, we show you how Kickoff structures it’s JS.
    link: js.html
- - title: Understanding Grunt
+ - title: Tooling
-   body: We’ll take you through some Grunt basics and explain how Kickoff is configured to use it.
+   body: We’ll take you through Kickoff's tooling options and configuration
-   link: grunt.html
+   link: tooling.html
 ---

 <a name="philosophy"></a>